-If Schoen's conjecture about the $\sigma$-invariant of quotients of spheres holds true, then quotients of spheres by large fundamental groups yield examples of manifolds~$M$ with $\si(M)\in (0,\Lambda_n)$.
+If Schoen's conjecture about the \sidash{}invariant of quotients of spheres holds true, then quotients of spheres by large fundamental groups yield examples of manifolds~$M$ with $\si(M)\in (0,\Lambda_n)$.

-The determination of manifolds admitting positive scalar curvature metrics, i.~e.\ manifolds with $\si(M)>0$ has led to interesting results and challenging problems in topology~\cite{rosenberg.stolz:01}.
+The determination of manifolds admitting positive scalar curvature metrics, that is manifolds with $\si(M)>0$, has led to interesting results and challenging problems in topology, see for example \cite{rosenberg.stolz:01}.
 It would be interesting to develop similar topological tools for manifolds with $\si(M)>\ep$ for $\ep>0$.
 As explained above such manifolds form a subgroup on the bordism level.
-In particular, it would be interesting to find on the bordism level a ring structure on manifolds with $\si(M^n)>\ep_n$ where $\ep_n>0$ is a given sequence of positive numbers, generalizing the ring structure on positive scalar curvature bordism classes.